Last updated on June 28th, 2023 at 06:09 pm

 - This N.O.C. should be submitted to the Municipal Authorities, at the time of obtaining the completion certificate.

-IF YOU LIKE THIS POAST FIRE FIGHTING SYSTEM WORK PROCEDURE – TESTING, CHECKLIST, TYPES LIKE THIS GETTING GOOD INFORMATION SO PLEASE SHARE THIS POST SOCIAL NETWORK EXAMPLE FACEBOOK, TWITTER SOCIAL MEDIA SITES SHARE IT
+IF YOU LIKE THIS POST FIRE FIGHTING SYSTEM WORK PROCEDURE – TESTING, CHECKLIST, TYPES LIKE THIS GETTING GOOD INFORMATION PLEASE SHARE THIS POST ON SOCIAL NETWORK EXAMPLE FACEBOOK, AND TWITTER SOCIAL MEDIA SITES SHARE IT